 OVERVIEW: Astraea’s international grantmaking addresses the oppression of sexual orientation, gender identity, or expression.
 The foundation also supports rights organizations that advance racial, economic, and gender-related justice.

 IP TAKE: This is an approachable funder that favors smaller organizations that have a more difficult time securing grants.
 Newer organizations in the LGBTQI space should take note that while Astraea is open to providing support, it does require that new organizations demonstrate longer-term sustainability and impact.

-Astraea operates six programmatic grantmaking interests: anti-criminalization and freedom from violence, arts and culture activism, economic justice, racial justice, trans human rights protections, hubs and networks, and anti-discrimination justice.
-Organizations that pursue work beyond the United States should consider the foundation’s International Fund, which supports work "towards progressive social change... led by lesbian, gay, bisexual, transgender, queer, and intersex communities."
+Organizations that pursuing work within the United States should explore Astraea’s U.S. Fund and those working outside of the United States should consider the foundation’s International Fund, which supports work "[t]owards progressive social change... led by lesbian, gay, bisexual, transgender, queer, and intersex communities."
 This funder values giving to projects that combat oppression based on sexual orientation, gender identity, or expression.

 Grants typically range from $5,000 to $30,000, with priority given to organizations with budgets equivalent to US $500,000 or less.
 Letters of Inquiry are accepted twice a year, with deadlines generally falling on January 31 and July 31; however, keep abreast of any changes in due dates or criteria.